martakoss27/goit-react-hw-08-phonebook/README.md

 ## Simple phonebook app

-App that allows you to manage your contacts.
+App that allows you to manage your contacts.Register or login to get your own phonebook.
 You can add and remove contacts (name and number of each contact will be displayed on the list).
 You can search contacts from your list by name.

 ## Live page